 This policy was adopted by: S4A

-Club staff also have a responsibility to maintain their reputation and the reputation of the Club, both during and outside of working hours.
+Club staff also have a responsibility to maintain their reputation and the reputation of S4A, both during and outside of working hours.

 Behaviour

-Our staff team are ambassadors for Out of School Club and we expect them to conduct themselves professionally at all times.
+Our staff team are ambassadors for S4A and we expect them to conduct themselves professionally at all times.
 Staff should treat anyone attending the Club (children, parents/carers and visitors) courteously and with respect.

 We expect staff to value all the children as individuals and to comply with the Club’s Equalities policy at all times.